 Learn more: Circuit de Monaco In Numbers

-Major racing events at Circuit de Monaco, including the 2020 Monaco Grand Prix, were cancelled due to the coronavirus pandemic.
-The Automobile Club de Monaco has already confirmed dates for 2021 events.
-The Monaco Historic Grand Prix and Monaco E-Prix, which normally take place on alternating years, will both be held in 2021:
+The Automobile Club de Monaco has already confirmed dates for 2022 events.
+The Monaco Historic Grand Prix and Monaco E-Prix, which previously took place in alternating years, will both be held in 2022:

 How to get there